-- (b) Construction plans and calculations showing that the outlet structure will function as designed and the flood storage and water quality volume of the facility will be equal to or greater than the volume required when the facility was approved once the proposed maintenance has been performed. - (c) A new record survey, drawing, study and certification showing that the facility meets the development requirements when the facility was approved. - g.
-Design Criteria General All design related to storm water shall be in accordance with the Gwinnett County Storm Water Design Manual. - h.
-Evidence of Acquisition of Applicable Non-Local Permits The applicant shall certify and provide documentation that all other applicable environmental permits have been acquired for the site prior to approval of the Storm Water Management Report.
+- f.
+When a development uses an existing facility where the last approved certification and record drawing of the facility was over 18 months prior to the new development's submittal, the engineer shall provide one of the following. - (a) A new survey, drawing and certification showing that the outlet structure is constructed as approved on the as-built plan and the flood storage and water quality volume of the facility is equal to or greater than the volume required when the facility was approved. - (b) Construction plans and calculations showing that the outlet structure will function as designed and the flood storage and water quality volume of the facility will be equal to or greater than the volume required when the facility was approved once the proposed maintenance has been performed. - (c) A new record survey, drawing, study and certification showing that the facility meets the development requirements when the facility was approved. - (d) Current inspection of existing stormwater management structures with deficiencies noted. - (e) BMP Landscaping Plans if required at the time of BMP construction. - g.
+Design Criteria General - All design related to storm water shall be in accordance with the Gwinnett County Stormwater Management Manual and the Gwinnett County Storm Sewer Pipe Standards - h.
+Evidence of Acquisition of Applicable Non-Local Permits - The applicant shall certify and provide documentation that all other applicable environmental permits have been acquired for the site prior to approval of the Storm Water Management Report.

-8.2.2 Stormwater Detention Required
+8.2.2 Stormwater Management Required